 Select a theme for your table decor.
 Even if you don’t have a theme for the party, it’s nice to have a motif for the table setting.
 This makes the selection of decor a lot easier since you already know what to include in the design.

-This could be anything that your child is interested in–cartoon characters, animals or fantasy movie inspired.
+This could be anything your child is interested in–cartoon characters, animals, or fantasy movie inspired.

 Protect the Table

 Use a tablecloth to protect the table’s surface from spills and scratches.
 Whether renting tables or using your own, it’s a good idea to use a tablecloth as a barrier against party spatters and scuffs.